 How to eliminate the 'to keep' or 'to purge' question altogether

 Recordkeeping requirements are nuanced, making the choice of “to keep” or “to purge” employee records a delicate matter.
 Often, organizations default to just keeping everything, which is not the best strategy.
 When you’re permanently storing employee records in file cabinets or on your company’s shared drive, it’s easy to accumulate an overload of documents.
-Before you know it, you’re misplacing employee records, mishandling confidential information, paying for extra storage, making recording mistakes, and spending way too much time trying to stay organized.
+Before you know it, you’re misplacing employee records, mishandling confidential information, paying for extra storage, making recording mistakes and spending way too much time trying to stay organized.

 A better way to retain employee records